bearsunday/bearsunday.github.io/manuals/1.0/en/quick-start.md

 composer install
 {% endhighlight %}

-Next, let's create a Page resource.
-Page resource is a class which is corresponding to a Web page.
+Next, let's create a `page resource`.
+A page resource is a class which is corresponds to a web page.
-Create your basic page resource `MyVendor.MyPackage/src/Resource/Page/Hello.php`
+Create your own basic page resource in `MyVendor.MyPackage/src/Resource/Page/Hello.php`

 {% highlight php %}
 <?php